signalfx/signalfx-ruby-tracing/README.md

 ```
 ### Rack

-Rack spans are created using the `sfx-rack-tracer` gem.
+Rack spans are created using the `signalfx-rack-tracer` gem.
 This is enabled
 automatically for other frameworks that are built on top of Rack, but it can
 also be separately enabled.